-When you were three, you and your dad were walking side-by-side having a conversation.
+When you were three, you and Dad were walking side-by-side having a conversation.
 Actually, it was a debate.
-You are very strong-willed (as is your father) and you can sometimes be stubborn.
+You are very strong-willed (as is your father) and you can sometimes be stubborn (as am I).
 I was behind you walking with your grandmother, Nonie.
 Nonie looked at me and said, “I do believe your husband has finally met his match.”
 That strong will has carried you through many situations in life.
 Sometimes it has caused you pain, but more than not, it has served you well.

 You are greatly loved by your father, Caz.
-I think these are two of the sweetest pictures that capture this love.
+I think this is one of the sweetest pictures that captures this love.
 Y’all were enjoying a real cowboy cookout in West Texas.

-A photographer caught a picture of you right after you landed from a jump.
+A photographer caught a picture of you right after you landed from an airborne jump.

 You made this ceramic soldier when you were five.

 A dear friend and high school counselor administered your Birkman test.
 As a reminder, this test explains your strengths and weaknesses and helps the test-taker gain valuable information that might help navigate personal and career choices later in life.
 Upon reviewing your results, I remember the counselor sitting across the table and saying, “Caz, you are off the charts in your ability to influence others.
 You are a leader.
 Wherever you go, people will follow.”
 Because the counselor was a friend, she spoke with a freedom she might not take with other students.
 She turned to you, and with a piercing gaze said, “This is a gift God has given you, and you better use it for good.
 People will follow you.
 Do not lead them down the wrong path.”

 You are a leader, Caz, and you stand up for what you believe, even in the face of adversity.